 Anapra is one of the poorest neighbourhoods in the Mexican city of Juarez – twenty metres outside town lies a fence, and beyond it, America – the dangerous goal of many a migrant.
 Faustino is one such trying to escape from the gang he’s been working for.
 He’s dipped into a pile of dollars he was supposed to be hiding and now he’s on the run.
 He and his friend, Arturo, have only 36 hours to replace the missing money, or they’re both as good as dead.

-Death, Saint Death, Santa Muerte.
-She of pure bone and charcoal-black eye, she of absolutely loyalty and neutral morality, holy patron to rich and poor, to prostitute and narco-lord, criminal and police-chief.
+Watching over them is Saint Death.
+Saint Death (or Santissima Muerte) – she of pure bone and charcoal-black eye, she of absolute loyalty and neutral morality, holy patron to rich and poor, to prostitute and narco-lord, criminal and police-chief.
 A folk saint, a rebel angel, a sinister guardian.

 Here’s a trailer for the book…

 And here, Marcus explains a little about where the book came from, and the ideas inside it… (with thanks to the team at CILIP).